Configure Electric Joint Use

 8. Make the necessary changes and click Apply.

-9. On the top left of the side panel, click the number of associated pages button.
+1. To the right of Customize, click the number of associated pages button page.

 Configure email notifications